April 1, 2025

 Most importantly, we built what we're calling a Media Transform Server.

-In order to support the widest range of computers and file types, we decided to transcode user files into a consistent format.
+In order to support the widest range of computers and file types while maintaining optimal speed and performance, we decided to transcode user files into a consistent format.

-Previously, we did this on the user’s computer.
+Previously, we did this on the user's computer.
 It would spin your fans and slow down the computer for minutes every time you add a file.
-Now we've moved this to the cloud so we can do it faster and in higher quality.
+Now we've moved this to the cloud so we can do it faster and in higher quality, ensuring a smoother, lag-free editing experience.

 We use the user's system capabilities and window size (including Retina/HiDPI configuration) to decide how to efficiently stream video while the user edits.

-To do this quickly, we don’t process the entire file at once, but instead stream it in small chunks, on demand, as you move about your document or hit play!
+To do this quickly and maintain real-time effects, we don't process the entire file at once, but instead stream it in small chunks, on demand, as you move about your document or hit play!

 This architecture is stateless, allowing us to improve and optimize the transcoding quality and efficiency over time to handle a wider variety of files.